ucsf-wynton/wynton-website-hpc/docs/transfers/globus.md

 ### Set up a Globus endpoint for your {{ site.cluster.nickname }} account

-If you want to transfer files from or to your {{ site.cluster.nickname }} account, you need to set up the 'UCSF {{ site.cluster.nickname }}' endpoint.
+If you want to transfer files from or to your {{ site.cluster.nickname }} account, you need to set up the '{{ site.globus.name }}' endpoint.
 Below is an outline on how to do this.

-1. [online] Go to ['UCSF {{ site.cluster.nickname }}' endpoint] and click 'Activate'.
+1. [online] Go to [Globus.org](https://www.globus.org) and log in with your UCSF MyAccess credentials.
+Then find the Endpoints menu on the left and click it.
+Then locate the ['{{ site.globus.name }}' endpoint] and click 'Activate'.
 This will ask you to enter your {{ site.cluster.nickname }} credential, i.e. your {{ site.cluster.nickname }} username and password.
 Optionally, limit the lifetime of this endpoint by clicking 'Advanced' and select the number of hours you want it to be valid, e.g. `2` hours.

-2. [online] Go to [Endpoints](https://app.globus.org/endpoints), go to the recently activated 'UCSF {{ site.cluster.nickname }}' endpoint, and click on 'Open in File Manager'.
+2. [online] Go to [Endpoints](https://app.globus.org/endpoints), go to the recently activated '{{ site.globus.name }}' endpoint, and click on 'Open in File Manager'.
 This will display the files and folders on your {{ site.cluster.nickname }} account.
 If you don't see anything, make sure to enter `~/` as the 'Path'.

-3. [online] When no longer needed, make sure to 'Deactivate Credentials' for your ['UCSF {{ site.cluster.nickname }}' endpoint].
+3. [online] When no longer needed, make sure to 'Deactivate Credentials' for your '{{ site.globus.name }}' endpoint.

 ### Set up a Globus endpoint for your local machine